hoangduytran/blender-manual/manual/files/media/image_formats.rst

    For display image formats like PNG, apply view and display transform.
    For intermediate image formats like OpenEXR, use the default render output color space.
 Copy
-   The Copy checkbox will define if the data-block will reference the newly created file or the reference will be unchanged, maintaining it with the original one.
+   Defines if the data-block will reference the newly created file or the reference will be unchanged, maintaining it with the original one.

 Color Space